Public-Health-Wales/phwcookiecutter/README.md

     - Folders currently contain examples (which should be removed).
   - pyproject.toml as required to make into a versioned, installable package
   - A standard .gitignore file
+  - An empty config.ini file.
+This should not be committed or pushed (and is in the .gitignore).
+Use this for aspects of config such as file paths.
+The config file should live in the root directory to avoid confusion with multiple versions.
   - Setup for precommit hooks covering running tests, linting, basic security checks
   - Issue and pull request templates for use on GitHub
   - A GitHub Action for linting and testing